AstroinformaticsAU/VersionControlTutorial/source/pages/5-collaboration.rst

 - `Github`_: This is site also offers unlimited free public repositories.
 With an academic institution email address you can also get 5 free private repositories.
 Github is probably **the** place for new open source software and tools.
-It's a fantasitc service and well worth using, especially if you want to take your own code open source.
-You can also use github to serve webpages for free.
+It's a fantastic service and well worth using, especially if you want to take your own code open source.
+You can also use Github to serve web pages for free.
 This tutorial is open sourced on Github.